 The church that I was attending hired me as their Head Deacon of Operations; I would work at the bank during the day and spend my evenings and weekends working for the church.
 After a year my church started a charter school, I left the bank and went full time with the church and school as Head Deacon and Facility Manager.

-After ten years with the church, I got married to my childhood sweetheart who had move to Temple, this is where my Temple, TX. story began.
+After ten years with the church, I got married to my childhood sweetheart who had moved to Temple, this is where my Temple, TX. story began.
 To God be the glory.

 President Temple Branch NAACP